 Breakfast Memories- Sugar Bread

-Breakfast memories because breakfast is the most important meal of the day (or so they say)
+Breakfast memories of sugar bread because breakfast is the most important meal of the day, or so they say!

-If you have been reading my blog for a while, 3 themes emerge: I love my family, reading/writing and delicious food!
+If you have been reading my articles for a while, three themes emerge I love my family, reading/writing, and delicious food!
 As such, my memories usually revolve around these 3 pillars.

 Watching an episode of David Rocco’s Dolce Vitae triggered a delicious breakfast memory.